-The aggrieved employee shall present the grievance in writing to his or her Immediate Supervisor within ten (10) work days of the date the employee had knowledge of the event giving rise to the grievance or within ten (10) work days of the date the employee reasonably should have had knowledge of the event giving rise to the grievance.
-The Immediate Supervisor shall meet with the aggrieved employee, and at the employee's request, the appropriate union representative concerning the grievance.
+The aggrieved employee shall present the grievance in writing to his or her Immediate Supervisor within ten (10) workdays of the date the employee had knowledge of the event giving rise to the grievance or within ten (10) workdays of the date the employee reasonably should have had knowledge of the event giving rise to the grievance.
+The Immediate Supervisor shall meet with the aggrieved employee, and at the employee's request, the appropriate union representative within ten (10) workdays following receipt of the written grievance.
 The Immediate Supervisor shall notify the aggrieved employee of his decision in writing, with a copy to the Union, not later than ten (10) workdays following the meeting date.